skpomerv/data1201/lab10/README.md

 4. Click the scatterplot between `recordID` and `yr` to select this for the facet.

+**You have completed the lab10 worksheet.
+Stage all files in the directory with git add, commit them, then push them to your data1201 repository**

-##OpenRefine Part 2: Weekly Assignment
+## OpenRefine Part 2: Weekly Assignment

 ### Transforming Data
 #### Splitting Columns